laatabix/MarraSIM/README.md

   <img width="600" height="150" alt="IMAROC header" src="https://github.com/laatabix/MarraSIM/assets/15381143/7380bdce-d16f-4a83-93ed-c6e8b3e04ac7">
 </p>

 **I-Maroc** (_**I**ntelligence artificielle/**M**athématiques **A**ppliquées, santé/envi**RO**nnement: simulation pour l’aide à la dé**C**ision_) is a project that aims to design and implement computer simulations for health and environment by means of advanced artificial intelligence, data analysis, and mathematical tools.
-In the workpackage 3 (urban and inter-urban mobility), we work on modeling multiple aspects of road traffic in Marrakesh to propose solutions and scenarios in order to improve mobility and reduce pollution and congestion.
-We mainly use artificial intelligence to generate synthetical road traffic, and simulate/optimize the public transport network.
+In the **workpackage 3** (*urban and inter-urban mobility*), we work on modeling multiple aspects of the road traffic in Marrakesh to propose solutions and scenarios in order to improve mobility and reduce pollution and congestion.
+We mainly use artificial intelligence to generate synthetical road traffic, and simulate/optimize the public transport network (Bus and Grand Taxis networks).
 These two axis are intended to minimize the road traffic related pollution which will be evaluated using the [**MarrakAIR**](https://github.com/gnoubi/MarrakAir) model.

 <p align="center">
   <img width="600" height="240" alt="IMAROC - WP3" src="https://github.com/laatabix/MarraSIM/assets/15381143/97889f53-1766-4ea0-bb79-32ac1efc8cef">